oncody/civ-board-game-2010/README.md

 1. An obsoleted wonder removes the corresponding wonder card but leaves the wonder tile
 1. When a wonder tile is destroyed, remove the corresponding wonder card

-#### Art Devotion
+#### Harvest Culture
-When you devote a city ot the arts, gain culture as follows.
+When you harvest culture, gain culture as follows.
 Gain 1 culture (2 if the city is a metropolis).
 Gain 1 additional culture for each culture token in your outskirts that are not blockaded by an enemy army or scout figure.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)

-#### Resource Harvest
+#### Harvest Resource
-Harvest a single resource in your city’s outskirts (if the market has a corresponding token available)
+Harvest a single market resource in your city’s outskirts (if the market has a corresponding token available).
+Market resources include:
+1. Wheat
+1. Silk
+1. Incense
+1. Iron

-####  Building Program
+#### Store Production
 Place a building program tile on the city (max 1 building program tile per city).
 The next time this city spends production, double the production generated and remove the token

 ## Movement Phase